google-research/crossbeam/README.md

 You can also append `--user` option if you don't want to install globally.

+## Singularity container

+Build with `sudo singularity build --sandbox container singularity`

+And then run the above setup, after entering the container with `sudo singularity shell -B/home --writable container`

+After that you can enter the container via `singularity shell -B /home container`

 ## Running code

 From the root `crossbeam` directory: